pvkabaila/CustomGaussQuadrature.jl/README.md

 **Step 2**: Use these recursion coefficients to compute the Gauss quadrature nodes and weights.

 In the classical case there are  simple formulae for the recursion coefficients, making **Step 1** trivial.
 In the non-classical case Step 1 is difficult.
 The treatise of Gautschi (2004) describes several methods for this computation that differ widely in both complexity and sensitivity to roundoff errors.
 However, **Step 2** remains the same for both classical and non-classical cases.
 We carry out **Step 2** by computing the eigenvalues and eigenvectors of a symmetric tridiagonal matrix using the package `GenericLinearAlgebra.jl`.

+# Step 1 using either moment determinants or the Stjieltjes procedure

 ## **Three-term recurrence relation**